microsoft/Quantum/samples/azure-quantum/utilities/README.md

 ---
 page_type: sample
-description: "These are samples to show commonly used scenarios within an Azure Quantum Jupyter Notebook"
+description: "This sample shows you how to connect to data sources such as Azure Blob Storage from within an Azure Quantum Jupyter Notebook"
 languages:
 - python
 products: